 Some demonstration-specific measures may allow medical record/supplemental documentation review to identify the numerator.
-In these instances, the sample size should be 411, plus additional records to allow for substitution.
+In these instances, the sample size should be 411, plus additional records should be oversampled to allow for substitution.
 Sampling should be systematic to ensure that all individuals eligible for a measure have an equal chance of inclusion.